NickSeagull/second-brain/coding/haskell/README.md

 ## Language Extensions

 I always avoid complex Haskell code, but I always enable these extensions just in case.
-As they don't modify the behaviour of my code:
+As they don't modify the behavior of my code:

 ```yaml
 default-extensions: